 Vlychada is another beach you can check, here there’s a beautiful small marina and quite a few tavernas where you can enjoy lunch.
 To end the day, reach the Lighthouse of Akrotiri and witness a completely different sunset.

-• Dinner in Oia: Ammoudi Fish Tavern serves a legendary sun-dried octopus.
-Fantastic views but a bit on the expensive side.
-Vitrin Cafe-Creperie is a more budget place for an early dinner.
-Arrive early, its amazing views over the Caldera make it a popular place.
+- Dinner in Oia: Ammoudi Fish Tavern serves a legendary sun-dried octopus.
+It has fantastic views but is a bit on the expensive side.
+Vitrin Cafe-Creperie is a more budget-friendly place for an early dinner.
+Arrive early; its amazing views over the Caldera make it a popular place.

-Looking for More Alternative Things to Do in Santorini?
+- Alternative Things to Do in Santorini with Kids

 Where to Eat in Santorini

-• Pirouni (also in Fira) stunning views and top Greek food.
+- Pirouni (also in Fira) has stunning views and top Greek food.

 Moving Around in Santorini

 Always remember to agree on the price before getting in the car.
 The island is 18 km long and 12 km wide.
-Driving is also very simple and renting a car allows exploring off-the-beaten-path areas easily.
+Driving is very simple in Santorini.
+Besides, renting a car allows one to explore off-the-beaten-path areas easily.

 Packing Tips for 1-3 Days in Santorini

-• For summer: a light dress, a pair of shorts, and comfortable walking shoes.
-For men: 2 pairs of bermudas and a couple of t-shirts.
+- For summer, wear a light dress, shorts, and comfortable walking shoes.
+For men, wear two pairs of Bermudas and a couple of T-shirts.

-For three days in April: My color palette was blue.
-In this picture, I’m wearing a pair of blue cotton pants, a light top, and a soft blue cardigan, white walking sandals, a small scarf, and a blue tote.
+My packing list: For three days in April in Santorini, my color palette was blue.
+In the picture, I’m wearing blue cotton pants, a light top, a soft blue cardigan, white walking sandals, a small scarf, and a blue tote.

-I also packed and a more structured cotton jacket that I combined with a white pair of jeans and a light blue chambray shirt.
-I took a bikini and a cover-up for the beach, a light dress, a pair of shorts, two white t-shirts, and a second pair of walking shoes.
+I also packed and a cotton jacket that I combined with a white pair of jeans and a light blue chambray shirt.
+I took two bikinis and a cover-up for the beach, a light dress, a pair of shorts, two white T-shirts, and a second pair of walking shoes.

 Everything fitted perfectly in my Osprey backpack, with plenty of spare space for electronics, toiletries, and a few souvenirs.